jeremyreist/space_daily/README.md

-# space-daily
+# Space-Daily
-A simple to use webpage that shows new space images daily.
+A simple to use webpage that displays the image of the day from Nasa.
+Liked images can be filtered for later viewing.